andyccxu/W4153-Team-Project-UI/README.md

 ## Overview

-This is the UI repo for the Columbia Forum project.
+This is the UI repo for the Columbia Online Social Platform project.

 ## Installation